oauth2-proxy/oauth2-proxy/docs/docs/configuration/overview.md

 **Following options need to be set on `oauth2-proxy`:**
 - `--upstream=static://202`: Configures a static response for authenticated sessions
-- `--reverseproxy=true`: Enables the use of `X-Forwarded-*` headers to determine redirects correctly
+- `--reverse-proxy=true`: Enables the use of `X-Forwarded-*` headers to determine redirects correctly

 ```yaml
 http: